History of AEK Athens F.C.: Formation and first steps (1924–1929)

-In 1924, the founders of AEK – a group of Constantinopolitan refugees (among them former athletes from the Pera Sports Club and the other Constantinopolitan clubs) – met at the athletic shop "Lux" of Emilios Ionas and Konstantinos Dimopoulos on Veranzerou Street, in the center of Athens and created AEK.
-Their intention was to create a club that provided athletic and cultural diversions for the thousands of predominantly Constantinopolitan and Anatolian refugees who had settled in the new suburbs of Athens (including Nea Filadelfeia, Nea Ionia, Nea Chalkidona, Nea Smyrni).
+In 1924, the founders of AEK – a group of Constantinopolitan refugees (among them former athletes from the Pera Sports Club and the other Constantinopolitan clubs) – met at the athletic shop "Lux" of Emilios Ionas and Konstantinos Dimopoulos on Veranzerou Street in the center of Athens and founded AEK.
+Their intention was to create a club that provided athletic and cultural activities for the thousands of predominantly Constantinopolitan and Anatolian refugees who had settled in the new suburbs of Athens (including Nea Filadelfeia, Nea Ionia, Nea Chalkidona, Nea Smyrni).

 AEK's first game was a 1–1 friendly draw against Atromitos in October 1924.
 Their first official match was a 4–2 win against Goudi on 14 December 1924.

-AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Smyrnis), thanks mainly to the large pool of immigrants that were drawn to the club and due, in no small part, to the political connections and wealth of several of the club's board members.
-Not possessing a football ground, AEK played most of their early matches at various locations around Athens, including the grounds of the Temple of Olympian Zeus and the Leoforos Alexandras Stadium.
+AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Smyrnis), thanks mainly to the large pool of immigrants who were drawn to the club and due, in no small part, to the political connections and wealth of several of the club's board members.
+As they did not possess a football ground, AEK played most of their early matches at various locations around Athens, including the grounds of the Temple of Olympian Zeus and the Leoforos Alexandras Stadium.

 AEK's first president, Konstantinos Spanoudis (1871–1941), a journalist and associate of the then Greek Prime Minister, Eleftherios Venizelos, petitioned the government to set aside land for the establishment of a sports ground.
 In 1926, land in Nea Filadelfeia that was originally set aside for refugee housing was donated as a training ground for the refugees.
-AEK began using the ground for training (albeit unofficially) and by 1930 the property was signed over to the club.
+AEK began using the ground for training (albeit unofficially) and by 1930 the property was transferred to the club.

 In 1927 Panathinaikos, Olympiacos and AEK decided to break away from the Athens regional league after a dispute with the fledgling Hellenic Football Federation (EPO).
 They formed an alliance called P.O.K. (acronym for Podosfairikes Omades Kentrou or Panathinaikos Olympiacos Konstantinoupolis) and started organising friendly matches against each other and several continental European clubs.
 This also marked the start of the so-called Easter Cup.
-In 1928, though, the dispute ended and AEK, along with the other P.O.K. clubs, entered the HFF fold once again.
+In 1928, though, the dispute ended and AEK, along with the other P.O.K. clubs, returned to the HFF.

 In 1928, Venizelos approved the plans to build what was to become the club's home ground for the next 70 years, the AEK Stadium.